 - sports science.

-While relevant academic qualifications may provide a useful background, you can only become a qualified coach by gaining the appropriate coaching qualification, offered by the National Governing Body (NGB) of your chosen sport.
-For a list of NGBs, see UK Sport - Links.
+While relevant academic qualifications may provide a useful background, you can only become a qualified coach by gaining the appropriate coaching qualification, offered by the NGB of your chosen sport.
+For a list of NGBs, see UK Sport.

-The training process can start while you're in the sixth form or at college, as 16 is the minimum age to begin qualifying for roles such as assistant coach or leader.
+You can start your training while you're in sixth form or at college, as 16 is the minimum age to begin qualifying for roles such as assistant coach or leader.
 Courses vary in length and may be full time, part time or taken by distance learning.
 Practical coaching competency must be demonstrated.

 The number of vacancies and level of competition for jobs tends to be related to the popularity and participation rates for the sport.
 Some areas are particularly competitive, with progress dependent on reputation and results.
 Increasingly, there are opportunities for multi-skilled coaches with coaching certificates in several activities.

 You'll need to show evidence of the following: